Learn more about International Shipping and Sea/Air Freight - Volume/Weight

 Important

-When boxes are stacked together in a square, often loaded and secured onto a pallet (or placed inside a crate) then total measurement is taken from the three extremes.
+When boxes are stacked together in a square, often loaded and secured onto a pallet (or placed inside a crate) then

 This is how a total "cube" of a shipment is determined.